eclipse-sw360/sw360.website/content/en/docs/Deployment/Legacy/Deploy-Liferay7.4.md

 # Real Login

 One example user is `user@sw360.org` with the password `12345`.
-Note that in the import file with the example accounts, the passwort is provided with a hash.
+Note that in the import file with the example accounts, the password is provided with a hash.
 If you would like to generate new (salted) hashes, you can change your password and export the user list using the same portlet where you have imported the users.
 This functionality can be also used to migrate accounts between servers.

 {{< figure src="/sw360/img/sw360screenshots/deploy74/24.png" >}}